1098-T FAQ

 When will I receive my 1098-T Form?

-For those students that are eligible for a 1098T, your Form 1098-T will be available to you electronically on or before January 31st.
+For those students who are eligible for a 1098T, your Form 1098-T will be available to you electronically on or before January 31st.
 If you do not download your 1098T electronically, it will be mailed to you.

 Visit Heartland ECSI to obtain your 1098-T document in an electronic format.
-If you have not created a login, you will need to follow the directions on the screen to create a login.
-If you already have a login, you can login to the student portal and download your Form 1098-T from there.
+If you have not created a login, you will need to follow the directions on the screen to create a log in.
+If you already have a login, you can log in to the student portal and download your Form 1098-T from there.

 Why didn’t I get a 1098-T?

 You did not meet the eligibility requirements for receiving a 1098T.
-1098- Ts are NOT provided to students in the following instances: Payments for courses which offered no academic credit Nonresident alien students unless requested Students whose qualified tuition and related expenses are entirely waived or paid entirely with grants/scholarships Students who are covered by a billing agreement with their employer or a government entity.
+1098- Ts are NOT provided to students in the following instances:

 Does the 1098-T include charges for books?